kazurayam/ContextTrace/README.md

 - date Oct 2025
 - by [kazurayam](https://forum.katalon.com/u/kazurayam/summary)

-I have developed a utility class `com.kazurayam.ks.ContextTree` class for Katalon Studio project, which enables a Test Case script to get its own "Test Case ID" and other useful identifications programatically at runtime.
+I have developed a utility class `com.kazurayam.ks.ContextTrace` for Katalon Studio project, which enables a Test Case script to get its own "Test Case ID" and other useful identifications programatically at runtime.

 ## Prerequisites